MatthewVardi/Diamond-REST-API/README.md

 }
 ```

-*PATCH - /diamonds/{diamondId} - Update a diamond in the database
+*PATCH - /diamonds/{diamondId} - Update a diamond in the database.

 Example Body: